 - Ensure your treats are fully cooled before beginning to assemble your towers.

-🥄 Assembling the Treat Christmas Tree Towers:
+Assembling the DIY Stacked Star Christmas Treat Christmas Tree Towers:

 Prepping the carob and yogurt:

 - Combine carob drops/melts with peanut butter.
 Melt and pour into your squeeze bottle and place in a hot water bath to keep liquid while you work (optional, but lets you work slower if needed).
 Carob drops can be tricky to melt compared to chocolate, as carob is usually drier/lower fat.
 Combining the carob with the peanut butter and gently melting them together can help.
 Individual carob and peanut butters may vary, but in my experiences to date equal roughly equal measures set to a firm fudgey solid texture.
-You can use a little less if you want a harder set or swap in a little coconut oil if you need a runnier liquid.
+You can use a little less if you want a harder set or swap in a little coconut oil if you need a runnier liquid (or have peanut issues).

 Assembling and decorating the treats: